 #1) Creating a Survey for Your Nonprofit: Questions to Ask Yourself First

-Before you create your survey, let’s ask you some questions first!
-We want to pose some questions that will help you focus on getting the type of answers that will be useful.
+Before you create your survey, you need to ask yourself some questions first.
+This will help you focus on your communication objective and getting the responses that will actually be useful.

 Some surveys are to improve operations and communications.
 Other surveys are created to find out what activities members would be most interested in.